yaml/yaml-spec/spec/spec.md

 > [Represents] an associative container, where each [key] is unique in the association and mapped to exactly one [value].
 YAML places no restrictions on the type of [keys]; in particular, they are not restricted to being [scalars].
-Example [bindings] to [native] types include Perl’s hash, Python’s dictionary, and Java’s Hashtable.
+Example [bindings] to [native] types include Perl’s hash, Python’s dictionary and Java’s Hashtable.

 **Example #. `!!map` Examples**